INF800/DJANGO/my-project/README.md

 - extend base.html
 - copy static files into templates
 - images wont be displayed as we will be displaying it when admin uploads it

+# PostgreSQL Installation

+- very powerful rdb
+- pairs very well with djano
+-no raw sql queries.
+High level ORM availsble

+> postgresql.org -> download -> windows -> graphical installer by bigsql

+> Mac: Use postgresapp.com

+> pgadmin: gives gui (available at pgadmin.org for win + mac

+- install with gui installer
+- double click on `postgres` open a terminal window
+- Post gres comes with def user `postgres`.
+We will use it in development but not deployment

+    ```
+    //add psql to envt vars

+    >> psql -U postgres

+    output: postgres=#
+    ```
+    - set password for `postgres` user
+    ```
+    \password postgres
+    ```
+    - Create db
+    ```
+    CREATE DATABASE dangoproject OWNER postgres;
+    ```
+    - list databases to see the created db
+    ```
+    \l
+    ```
+- you can use pgadmin agui to do above steps as well

+- pgadmin
+    - install and open
+    - below left side pannel 'browser1, left click `servers`, `create`, `new...`
+    ```
+    name: dbserver

+    connection ->
+    Host: localhhost
+    maintenance db: postgres
+    Username: postgres
+    password: postgres

+    save->
+    ```
+    - goto: servers -> dbserver -> Databases -> dangoproject(leftclick) -> properties -> security -> privilleges -> add grantee: postgres, select all

+    **All set and configured**

+# Django-Postgres setup

+- install pip packages and define `settings.py`
+    - in venv
+    ```
+    pip install psycopg2
+    pip install psycopg2-binary
+    ```
+    dangoapp/seetings.py
+    ```
+    # Database

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.postgresql',
+            # name of db we created
+            'NAME': 'dangoproject',
+            'USER': 'postgres',
+            'PASSWORD': 'postgres',
+            'HOST': 'localhost'
+        }
+    }

+    ```

+    ***migration is a file that tells db what to do**.
+Basicall setting up tables, data, cols, datatypes etc..
+Django has def migrations for things like admin area for authentication.
+All those migrartion files have been set up but havent been run and put into thedb.
+Hence the migration errors while running startup.
+Lets add those migrations to db...*

+    - Run migrations that are already ready:
+    ```
+    python manage.py migrate
+    ```
+    Outsputs error if any error in our db setup.

+    - You can see the created tables by migration in pgadmin
+    > severs->dbserver->Databases->dangoapp->Schemas->public->Tables

+    - run there sever
+    ```
+    python manage.py runserver
+    ```
+    *You wont be able to see all those migration errors you saw previously.
+We are in a great place now.
+We can actually create models!*